My daily practice is to

 Photographing the magnificence of the sea and its ever-shifting plays of light and color not only helped me heal and stretch myself, it eventually led to a more mindful approach in my work.

 I now teach Mindful Photography to mentally and emotionally challenged individuals.
 This work takes my students to a place of vulnerability and openness with their hearts and eyes.
 Together, we investigate their resulting images and examine how the photographs impact their lives and vice versa.

 As I teach, I am inspired by stronger forces of consciousness.
 My black-and-white work, my everyday photos, the essence of beauty through the darkness, all reveal a sense of honesty, compassion and complexity.

 I am driven by the light.
 My subjects catch my eye through shadow, movement, boldness, introspection and surprise—all adding up to a convergence of possibilities.

-I was born and raised in Texas, and my early work—all black-and-white, mostly using Tri-X film—was inspired by the works of Eugene Atget and Henri Cartier-Bresson.
+I was born in Texas, and my early work—all black-and-white, mostly using Tri-X film—was inspired by the works of Eugene Atget and Henri Cartier-Bresson.

 This foundation in analog photography instilled in me a sense of commitment, integrity, and purpose.
 In college, I majored in photojournalism and was deeply influenced by the power of photography to tell stories, as well as the complexity of artists such as Imogen Cunningham, Ruth Bernhard, and Joyce Tenneson.